rodrigodadam/scrum-master-quiz/README.md

 </div>
 <br>

-The Project Structure is singularly simple and easy to understand I have separated the folders in a way that is auto-directional and that users who need to make changes can easily identify where to find the ones they need.
+The Project Structure is singularly simple and easy to understand.
+I have separated the folders in a way that is auto-directional and that users who need to make changes can easily identify where to find the ones they need.

 - **Assets Folder**

   - **CSS Folder**

   **#game.css** => All the CSS for (`game.html`) are in this file.
 To avoid mixing information with the crucial style details I created this file separated.
-In this folder the user can change all style to game page without modify the others pages style by mistake.
+In this folder the user can change all styles to game pages without modifying the others pages style by mistake.

   **#style.css** => The style of the other pages can be modified in this file.